 Fuyuki proposes a way to earn money, a core system deeply involved in people's daily lives, a game that awards you money as a prize for defeating malicious bugs in cyber world, the 《Aries》 structure.
 Taiga after becoming a warrior in the game relying on his inborn senses, is puzzled by the unfamiliar sensation.

 One day Saionji Rui, Fuyuki's best friend appears and is attacked by a mysterious bug― "I'll be waiting, my prince."
 Hybrid fantasy battle of cheating siblings begins here!

-This is my first review so bare with me and you don't have to read this review's entirety.
+This is my first review so bear with me and you don't have to read this review's entirety.
 If you just want the review part just click the read more and scroll down to the bottom.
-I never thought I'd write a review or post a recommendation or give a score on MAL but I felt like this light novel needed a little love as practically not even 400 people having acknowledged this light novel's existence.(This light novel has now reached to 570 people spread some love >w<)
+I never thought I'd write a review or post a recommendation or give a score on MAL but I felt like this light novel needed a little love as practically not even 400 people having acknowledged this light novel's existence.(This light novel has now reached to 670 people, spread the love >w<)

 Kasou Ryouiki no Elysion or better yet, I just remember it as Elysion.
 I had first picked this

 up off of a certain well-known site and read the first volume.
 I'm writing this after about two years so I won't recall much about the first volume but let me say that the synopsis and the first volume itself had left an impact on me.
 When I started to read, it reminded me a bit of mahouka koukou but I persisted seeing it as it put some VRMMORPG aspects to it which is not too rare these days with SAO and the like.
 I want to describe the first volume as bittersweet it had the typical qualities and elements there is nothing new and are the repeatedly seen elements throughout many other series.
 What stood out was the emotional impact, and it was something to remember...or maybe I'm just an emotional person.